For the majority, pay has remained flat or has fallen over the past year.

 How much has your salary increased in the past year?

 This should be an obvious one.
 If there is a driver shortage, and if trucking companies have trouble recruiting and retaining drivers, and if they’re fretting about having to pay more to recruit and retain drivers – which would squeeze their profits – then drivers in turn should see this increase in pay.
+Many drivers for carriers might be better suited to get their own trucking authority and venture as an owner-operator.

 Turns out, less than a quarter of the truck drivers in the survey experienced pay increases of over 5%.
 But 59% of the drivers said their pay has remained flat or has even decreased.